Woodend (Qld)

 The educational profile of Woodend exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 24.2% of residents aged 15+, surpassing the SA3 area average of 17.2%.
+The area's educational profile is notable within its region, with university qualification rates at 24.2% among residents aged 15+, surpassing the SA3 area average of 17.2%.
 Bachelor degrees are most prevalent at 16.3%, followed by postgraduate qualifications (4.9%) and graduate diplomas (3.0%).
-Vocational credentials are prominent, with 38.2% of residents aged 15+ holding such qualifications – advanced diplomas comprise 12.6% and certificates make up 25.6%.
+Vocational credentials are also prominent, with 38.2% of residents aged 15+ holding such qualifications – advanced diplomas comprise 12.6% and certificates make up 25.6%.

-Educational participation is high at 34.7%, including 14.1% in secondary education, 9.4% in primary education, and 5.4% pursuing tertiary education.
+Educational participation is high, with 34.7% of residents currently enrolled in formal education.
+This includes 14.1% in secondary education, 9.4% in primary education, and 5.4% pursuing tertiary education.

 Frequently Asked Questions - Education